By Keith Tidball, PhD

 Most military installations give preference to active duty and reserve component individuals and their families when it comes time to assign their areas for daily hunts.
 Would-be hunters need to do more than drop by the installation Department of Wildlife and pick out a great hunting area, though.
 Installations often have multiple layers of requirements for hunters on post, including safety classes, additional fees, and qualifications for some areas to hunt.
 Additionally, some installations are updating their rules on bringing firearms on post.
 For example, Fort McCoy will soon require that all firearms brought on to the installation must be registered through the Fort McCoy Police Department

 Military family practitioners should encourage service members and their families to check with their installation’s MWR office to see if they have programs or can point them in the right direction.
-A quick web search will turn out such sites as Fort Gordon, Joint Base Lewis McCord, Fort McClellan, and Fort McCoy.
+A quick web search will turn out such sites as Fort Eisenhower, Joint Base Lewis McCord, Fort McClellan, and Fort McCoy.
 For a full listing of active duty and guard hunting and outdoor game program locations, visit the iSportsman portal.